The State of the Molecular Gas in Post-Starburst Galaxies: Results

 We compare the HCN/HCO$+$ ratios of the three post-starburst galaxies with both line measurements with other types of galaxies in Figure \ref{fig:hcn_hco_histos}.
 The HCN/HCO$+$ ratios of the post-starburst galaxies vary considerably, with scatter across the entire sample of comparison galaxies.
 This scatter is much larger than the uncertainty on the line ratio measurements.
 One of the PSBs (H03) has a very high HCN/HCO$+$ ratio (low HCO$^+$/HCN), even compared to AGN and ULIRGs.

-We consider each of the possibilities for increasing the HCN/HCO$+$ ratio listed above, and thus driving the large scatter in HCN/HCO$^+$ across the post-starburst sample.
-IR pumping is not a likely cause, as the IR flux is much lower in these galaxies.
-H03 has a total IR luminosity of $<10^{11}$ L$_\odot$, less than the criterion for a LIRG.
 The HNC/HCN ratio is sensitive to the ionization state of the ISM, and can distinguish XDRs from PDRs (photon dominated regions).
 We plot the comparison of the HCN, HCO$+$, and HNC (1--0) ratios in Figure \ref{fig:hcn_hnc_hco}.
-The PSBs have similar HNC/HCN values as most of the starbursts, and are consistent with PDR-dominated ionization.
+The PSBs have similar HNC/HCN values as most of the comparison starbursts and star-forming galaxies, and are consistent with PDR-dominated ionization.

-Mechanical heating or cosmic ray heating from past AGN activity are the most likely causes for the high HCN/HCO$+$ ratio in H03.
-While the source of the mechanical heating in starburst galaxies has been suggested to be YSOs/SN winds \citep{Loenen2008}, the low SFRs in the post-starburst galaxies may indicate a different source, such as shocks.
-Furthermore, no correlation is observed between the HCN/HCO$+$ ratio and the star formation rate in our sample or in other galaxies \citep{Privon2015}, suggesting star formation does not drive the high HCN/HCO$+$ ratio.
-This may be related to the turbulent heating found by \citet{Smercina2021} for other post-starburst galaxies.

-No clear correlation has been observed between the HCN/HCO$+$ ratio and the strength of the AGN activity, traced by \citet{Privon2015} using the PAH 6.2$\mu$m feature.
-However, the timescale of flickering AGN activity is faster than the timescale for the dense gas tracers to be affected \citep{Privon2020}.
-While there is only weak evidence for current AGN activity in the post-starburst galaxies, past AGN activity may be affecting the dense gas state for the post-starburst galaxies considered here as well as starburst galaxies.